top of page

 Keynote Speaker

-Dr. Bob Wetteman, Jr.
+Dr. Bob Wettemann, Jr.

 Dr. Robert "Bob" Wettemann, Jr. is an Associate Professor of History at the United States Air Force Academy and author of Privilege vs. Equality: Civil Military Relations in the Jacksonian Era, 1815-1845 and numerous articles and book chapters on U.S., military, and public history.